 well as waterproof raingear and extra layers of clothing.
 (Hats and

 gloves are often needed, even during the summer).
+You will need to bring a face mask in case a situation arises where you cannot practise social distancing.
 Click here for

 information on Recommended